dr-jts/recipes/salad/salads.md

 * Salt and black pepper
 * A generous pinch of sugar

-Whisk all the dressing ingredients well until thick and creamy in consistency.
+1. Whisk all the dressing ingredients well until thick and creamy in consistency.
 Taste and adjust the seasoning, if needed.
-Cook the quinoa according to the instructions on the packet (or buy a 250g pouch of ready-to-eat grains).
+1. Cook the quinoa according to the instructions on the packet (or buy a 250g pouch of ready-to-eat grains).
-Roughly chop the coriander and parsley.
+1. Roughly chop the coriander and parsley.
 Place in a mixing bowl with the quinoa and roast broccoli.
 Fold through the dressing and carefully pile into a serving bowl.
-Sprinkle the peas, flaked almonds and lemon zest over and serve.
+2. 1.Sprinkle the peas, flaked almonds and lemon zest over and serve.
 If you have some pea shoots to hand, use these to garnish.